 Ha, ha, I tricked Google Maps, and so we’re cutting off a LOOOOOOONG line of tourists waiting on Lombard Street to get to the “crookedest” street in San Francisco (it isn’t actually, but that’s for another day).
 Yes, Google Maps would have you on the “highway” known as 101 or Lombard Street, but you’re on Hyde Street where the cable cars go by.
 As you get to Lombard make a right and grab your camera for the slow trip down.

 You’ve seen so many views already, that you can just drive up here to say you’ve seen it.
-A monument to the firefighters of the 1906 earthquake, this tower takes the shape of a fire house.
+A monument to the firefighters of the 1906 earthquake, this tower takes the shape of a fire hose.
 The views at the top are nice, but they don’t compare to what you’ve already seen.
-Come back here another day, or plan a stop or dinner on Columbus Ave which is North Beach’s made drag, or divert off to China Town which I’m also skipping over since again, you can’t possibly see everything in one day.
+Come back here another day, or plan a stop for dinner on Columbus Ave which is North Beach’s main drag, or divert off to China Town which I’m also skipping over since again, you can’t possibly see everything in one day.
 But this is the section of the City you’re in, so if those are the places you really want to go, be sure to head south on Columbus Ave and don’t go past Broadway unless you want to see downtown and the financial district (snooze).
 We’re also skipping the Ferry Building, the Embarcadero, and one of my personal favorites in the entire City, AT&T Park and a Giants game.
 So add those onto your list for other days.

 I’m not a fan of sending tourists to the Wharf.
 They always find themselves there no matter what I say.
 Instead, I’m encouraging you to try the world famous Irish Coffee’s at the Buena Vista Cafe.
 From here you can walk through the Wharf, or along Aquatic Park and from there up the hill to Fort Mason – very scenic if you’re up for another short hike.
 On another day you can hop on a cable car and head back up the hill passing the “crookedest” street and head all the way to Market Street and Union Square where you can shop.
 But, on my trip you’re getting a cup of coffee, or spiked Irish coffee, and heading on your way as it is probably getting late.

-This leg will take you past $5 million dollar homes along Marina Boulevard where America’s Cup will be taking place in the summer of 2013.
-As of today they can be seen practicing.
+This leg will take you past $5 million dollar homes along Marina Boulevard where America’s Cup will be taking place (took place) in the summer of 2013.
+As of today (sadly not anymore) they can be seen practicing.
 You can also make a left on to Baker Street and stop at The Palace of Fine Arts.
 It is incredibly scenic and a great spot for a picnic.
 But the destination I’ve mapped out for you here are any of the various beaches leading up to the base on the Golden Gate Bridge.
 Choose for yourself where to stop, and how far you go, but on a nice day one of my favorite beaches is the very last one before the final path to the Golden Gate Bridge.
 You may even get to see multiple kite boarders and wind surfers racing across the Bay from here.
 You can stop at the Warming Hut if you want a snack or it is cold, or drive all the way to the base of the bridge to see what its like from down there.

 Google Maps should take you up a small hill and past an outlook area where you’ll see the above view.
 Stop, or drive right past it and head on home back over the Golden Gate Bridge, where who knows, maybe you’ll want to see the sunset from the Marin Headlands where you started the day.
 If you’re ready for dinner, keep going down the hill past Cavallo Point along the windy and scenic road that leads you into downtown Sausalito where you’re find plenty of dinner spots.